fairytaib/Frontgate/README.md

 - **Validation**: The HTML and CSS have been validated using the W3C Validator to ensure compliance.
 - **Mentoring and Tutor Feedback**: Design and functionality were reviewed by a mentor and a tutor for improvements.

+## Disclaimer

+- The contact information provided in the footer is not real and is included only as placeholder content for demonstration purposes.
+- The reference to Code Institute is purely for educational and project purposes.
+Code Institute and its materials are copyright protected and are not affiliated with this project.
+All rights belong to their respective owners.

 ## Future Enhancements
 Future improvements are not currently planned but will be considered based on user feedback.